Defined Names

 FWorksheet.insertDefinedName()

-: Creates a defined name available for the worksheet.
+: Creates a defined name that is available for a specific worksheet.

 Get Defined Names